Portugal union leader wants debt renegotiation

 Portugal's debt currently equals about 105 percent of gross domestic product.

-"We are being confronted with a neo-liberal attack on workers' rights," he added, saying the government's recent labour reform, making it easier to hire and fire, could spark a growing wave of protests.
+"We are being confronted with a neo-liberal attack on workers' rights," he added, saying the government's recent labor reform, making it easier to hire and fire, could spark a growing wave of protests.

 The union leader, a former electrician and an ex-Communist lawmaker who took over as head of the CGTP a week ago, warned that with the austerity policies demanded by the bailout, Portugal was heading down the same road to ruin as Greece.